Bluecowz/bluecowblog/content/post/twitch-user-login.md

 ### Now Let's Handle That Code

 So far, the user clicks a link which bounces them over to Twitch where they can login and tell Twitch they approve of our scopes.
-When the user approves/logs in, Twitch will redirect them to the redirect link we gave to Twitch.
+When the user approves/logs in, Twitch will redirect them to the redirect link we provided.
 This will bouce the user to our Twitch Auth URL were we can setup a React componenet to handle the second stage of login.
 Now that we have a code we will combine this with our client secret to acquire an Authroization Token.
 This token will allow us to make calls to the Twitch API as the user.

 We are going to use [Axios](https://axios-http.com/) to make API calls.